mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 call them slaves) are subject to very strict restrictions as they labour for the benefit of the human population.
-This has led to a state of near–constant conflict between the human population and their ‘allied’ natives, versus the ‘wild’ natives who have greater numbers but lower–tech equipment.
+This has led to a state of near–constant conflict between the human population and their 'allied' natives, versus the 'wild' natives who have greater numbers but lower–tech equipment.
 Slavery is of course illegal in the Imperium, but there has been no Imperial intervention.
 One reason for this is that demolishing the